Effective as of: 07.01.2018

 Students interested in transferring to the American University of Armenia should submit a Transfer Application supplement along with their Application for Admission within the posted admissions deadlines.
 If admitted, transfer students will receive a Transfer Credit Evaluation (TCE), which indicates the courses accepted for transfer to the American University of Armenia.
-The academic department to which a student is accepted will complete a course-by-course evaluation of transfer credits.
-The registrar notes approved transfer credits on students’ academic transcripts.
+The academic unit to which a student is accepted will complete a course-by-course evaluation of transfer credits.
+The Registrar notes approved transfer credits on students’ academic transcripts.

 General approval guidelines:

-- Transfer credits are awarded in accordance with the number of credits earned at the previous institution, even if a comparable course at the American University of Armenia is worth a different number of credits.
-The American University of Armenia defers to a student’s previous school, as an accredited institution, to determine the appropriate number of academic credits for each of its courses based on classroom contact hours.
+* Transfer credits are awarded in accordance with the number of credits earned at the previous institution, even if a comparable course at the American University of Armenia is worth a different number of credits.
+The American University of Armenia defers to a student’s previous institution to determine the appropriate number of academic credits for each of its courses based on classroom contact hours.

-- Initial evaluations of transfer credits by the academic department to which a student is accepted typically exclude courses completed for fewer than 3 credits.
-If students have courses worth 1 or 2 credits from a previous school, requests for evaluation can be made to the academic advisor.
+* Initial evaluations of transfer credits by the academic unit to which a student is accepted typically exclude courses completed for fewer than 3 credits.
+If students have courses worth less than three (3) credits from a previous school, requests for evaluation can be made on a case by case basis.

-- For a graduate course to transfer, it must be completed at institutions fully accredited by their regional accrediting associations for colleges and universities* with a minimum grade of B (3.0), and an equivalent subject area must be taught at the American University of Armenia.
+* For a graduate course to transfer, it must have earned a minimum grade equivalent to a B at AUA (3.0), and an equivalent subject area must be taught at the American University of Armenia.

-- No more than 25% of the total number of credits for the degree for graduate students may be accepted from all transfer institutions (including study abroad and/or exchange programs, summer classes completed elsewhere, and AP examination credits).
+* No more than 25% of the total number of credits for the degree for graduate students may be accepted from all transfer institutions (including study abroad and/or exchange programs, and summer classes completed elsewhere).
+See Residency and Graduate Continuous Enrollment policy.

-- A maximum of 60 credits for undergraduate students may be accepted from all transfer institutions (including study abroad and/or exchange programs, summer classes completed elsewhere, and Advanced Placement, International Baccalaureate, Araratian Baccalaureate examination credits).
+* A maximum of 60 credits for undergraduate students may be accepted from all transfer institutions (including study abroad and/or exchange programs, summer classes completed elsewhere, and Advanced Placement, International Baccalaureate, Araratian Baccalaureate examination credits).
 See Residency and Graduate Continuous Enrollment policy.

-- Typically Advanced Placement Examinations can be transferred into AUA with a grade of 3 or higher, but individual departments have the discretion to determine if a higher grade is required in order to transfer specific courses.
-AP credit may be applied as elective units toward graduation and toward the major if allowed by the academic department.
+* Advanced Placement, International Baccalaureate, Araratian Baccalaureate Examinations may be transferred into AUA if the student earned a grade of 3, 5, or C or higher, respectively; the individual departments have the discretion to determine if a higher grade is required in order to replace specific courses.
+AP, IB and AB credit may be applied as credits toward graduation and toward the major if allowed by the academic department.

 Grade Point Average

-The American University of Armenia only transfers the credit earned at other institutions, not the course grades or grade points.
-Students therefore enter with a 0.00 GPA, and the grade point indicated on their transcripts derives only from classes taken at the American University of Armenia.
+The American University of Armenia only transfers the credit earned at other institutions, not the course grade or grade point.
+The grade point average indicated on their transcripts derives only from classes taken at the American University of Armenia.

 Accepted transfer credits may not meet all or any of the requirements of a given degree program.
 This may result in a student having more than the total number of credits needed for a degree at the time of conferral.